athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 ## 3. Task 1 — Two Tenants on One Cluster

-Two namespaces, `tenant-a` and `tenant-b`, were created to model two customers sharing the same physical cluster.
-An `nginx` deployment was created and exposed in each namespace.
+To simulate two clients sharing the same physical cluster, two namespaces, `tenant-a` and `tenant-b`, were established.
+In every namespace, a deployment of `nginx` was made and made public.

 ```
 kubectl create namespace tenant-a